ruricolist/moira/README.md

     (moira:spawn "Background worker"
       ...))

-which is syntactic sugar for
+Which is syntactic sugar for

     (moira:spawn-thread
      (lambda () ...)